Health Insurance in North Dakota

 Health Insurance 101

-Group health insurance – A coverage plan offered by an employer or other organization that covers the individuals in that group and their dependents under a single policy.
+Group health insurance policy – A coverage plan offered by an employer or other organization that covers the individuals in that group and their dependents under a single policy.

 Individual health insurance – Health insurance plans purchased by individuals to cover themselves and their families.
 These are different from group plans, which are offered by employers to cover all their employees.